suga951/gl2024-ex1/README.md

 This is a v1 on what we wanted to do.
 Originally we wanted to implement the 168 champions but due to lack of time, we decided to do just one.
+The main objective of the website is to display champion information, such as, skills, skins and lore.

 ## Technologies